 An engaged audience from the first minute

 The minute people started joining the Kahoot! game on their phones, you could see smiles coming up all around this 60-strong crowd.
 While some delegates might’ve initially seemed nervous or skeptical, the minute they answered the first question and saw how easy it was, they quickly became engaged and excited.
-It added more dynamics to the room, an energetic sense of competition (and team spirit), and also helped us deliver all information included into the learning session.
+It added more dynamics to the room, an energetic sense of competition (and team spirit), and also helped us deliver all information included into the learning sessions.

 I found that Kahoot! changed the way participants perceived learning.
 In the morning they arrived with that resigned look that everyone wears when going to an obligatory company-wide learning session, and later in the day they seemed amused, interested, and curious about what would come next.